 Women along the LoC: Battling climate change and landmines For women living along the conflict-ridden borders of Kashmir, caught between cross fire and attempts to check infiltration, the threat of landmines is a constant reality, made worse now by environmental degradation.
 Chetna Verma’s tales expose their rising vulnerability.

-The uncertainty of the nature and extent of climate change impact on the water sector calls for adaptive and flexible measures.
-Shripad Dharmadhikary quotes from a recent report of a Working Group within the IPCC to explain why.
+Why large dams aren't a water solution for the future The uncertainty of the nature and extent of climate change impact on the water sector calls for adaptive and flexible measures to effectively combat and address the issues likely to arise in the future.
+Shripad Dharmadhikary quotes from a recent report of an IPCC Working Group to establish the fact.

 Addressing climate change, the Sikkim way A new volume that outlines in detail the climate change issues, impact and adaptation strategies in Sikkim could also provide replicable models for other states, particularly in the Himalayan region.
 Seema Bhatt reviews the publication.

 Moulding the young as change agents While formal education on climate change is largely structured around doctrines and laws targeted at mature minds, some have realised the importance of building awareness and inspiring action among the younger brigade.
 Angelica Pereira reports from Mumbai.

 When will Indian politics wake up to climate change?